ccutch/node-flask/README.md

 ## Node Flask

 Node implementation [flask](http://flask.pocoo.org/) like server framework.
 With the introduction of function decorators and classes we are able to make a small and easy to implement routing system.
 This is build on koa2 for their support of es2016 functionality and because of its small foot print when compared to express.
-I am using koa@2 because all routes are handled though controller classes and passing a context to a function as a parameter and allowing `this` to still refer to the controller helps class logic.
+I am using koa@2 because all routes are handled though blueprint classes and passing a context to a function as a parameter and allowing `this` to still refer to the blueprint helps class logic.
 Even though we are using koa@2 you do not have to run you code though a compiler such as babel (though this step makes function decorators posible).